MoniMurray/piano-teacher/README.md

 HTML
 First pass through W3C validator returned an error in the meta element where the 'name' and 'content' attributes were incorrectly assigned.
 Fixed.

+Following the inclusion of the Hamburger menu, the W3C validator returned an error relating to the list elements containing the navigation anchor elements.
+Fixed by adding an unordered list element as a parent to these list elements.

 No errors were subsequently returned when passing through the official W3C validator
 ![W3C Validation Screenshot](/assets/images/w3c-html-validation.png)